PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 properties.
 The object types which support metadata translation include tables, columns, measures, hierarchies and hierarchy levels.
-The following screenshot shows how metadata translations provide German names for the measures displayed in card visuals.
+The following screenshot shows how metadata translations provide German names for the measures displayed in Card visuals.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image5.png"